 There are actually two concepts here, brand promise and a brand promise guarantee.

 Let’s start with brand promise.
 To ensure you have a good one, it must meet three tests:

 - It must be unique (creating differentiation between you and your competitors).

 - It must meet the most important needs of your core customer.

 The second concept is that of a brand promise guarantee, or catalytic mechanism.
 The guarantee is what makes the promise real.
 If there’s no pain to your company when you fail to deliver on your promise, then it’s an empty promise, like buy this beer and you’ll look attractive.
 How’s that working out for you?

 Take a moment and ask yourself if your brand promise meets the criteria above and is it painful to the company when you enact your guarantee.
-For more information click here to schedule time to talk with me about your challenges.
+For more information schedule a free coaching session today.